Interpretation is a special form of communication that helps people to understand the environment. It can take various forms.

 Outdoor Interpretation Panels

-Partnership staff lead occasional guided walks at sites often in partnership with community groups who help guide the development of specific sites.
+Partnership staff lead guided walks at different sites, often in partnership with community groups or as part of major community projects.

 Information about upcoming activities can be found in our activities calendar.